FOTW beschäftigt sich mit der Wissenschaft der Vexillologie (Flaggenkunde).

 Guriezo, Spain (fotw); Flag of The Portuguese Legion c1928 – 1974 (fotw)

-Example; Flag of Kreis Safien, Switzerland (fotw); Flag of Studnice, Czech Republic (fotw)
+Example; Flag of Kreis Safien, Switzerland (fotw); Flag of Studnice, Czechia (fotw)

-The heraldic term for a cross which does not usually extend to the edges of a shield, flag, canton or panel, but whose ends are split into two curved pieces (see also ‘cross 2)’).
+The heraldic term for a cross which does not usually extend to the edges of a shield, flag, canton or panel, but whose ends are split into two curved pieces – an anchor or moline cross (see also ‘cross 2)’ and ‘snakehead cross’).

-The heraldic term for a cross that does not usually (although it may) extend to the edges of a shield, flag, panel or flag, but which is mounted on three steps.
+The heraldic term for a Latin cross that does not usually (although it may) extend to the edges of a shield, flag, panel or flag, but which is mounted on three steps steps – a cross of crucifixion, a calvary cross or calvary (see also ‘Latin cross’).

 The heraldic term for a cross that may or may not extend to the outer edges of a shield, flag, canton or panel, whose arms are generally (but not exclusively) flat-ended but which is wider at its outer ends than it is in the centre.
 The arms can be straight-sided or curved throughout their length, or they can be straight-sided and parallel until being flared at their outer end – a cross formée, formé or formy, a pattée, patée, patty or Paty cross, a formée, formé or formy cross, or an iron, Hanseatic, Hansa, cavalier or cavalier’s cross – but see ‘Maltese cross’, ‘rounded cross’ (also ‘cross 2)’ and ‘Cross of the Order of the Knights of Christ’).